-Paul is telling us, in a metaphor, that “those who desire to be justified“ by the Law are just like Hagar, the slave woman; (yolk of bondage).
+Paul is telling us, in a metaphor, that “those who desire to be justified“ by the Law are just like Hagar, the slave woman.
 The Galatians are unable to be heirs of the promise because they are seeking to be justified by their own works just like Abraham did with Hagar.
-Paul is telling us ‘if you seek justification through the Law the result is bondage because you can’t satisfy it for justification’.
-It’s not because the Law itself is bondage, but because we fail to keep it, which is sinning.
-Sin is the bondage.
+Paul is telling us ‘if you seek ‘justification’ through the Law the result is bondage because you can’t satisfy it for ‘justification‘.
+It’s not because the Law itself is bondage, but because we have failed to keep it, which is sinning; Sin is the bondage.

 The Law cannot redeem you, it cannot save you and it cannot justify you, because it was not designed to.
-The Law given at Sinai did not redeem, save or justify Israel.
+The Law given at Sinai did not redeem, save or justify the children of Israel.